suika2engine/suika2/README.md

 ## Suika2 Pro for Creators

-`Suika2 Pro for Creators` is a visual debugger for Windows.
+`Suika2 Pro for Creators` is a visual development tool for Windows and Mac.

 ## Contribution